All Products

 udpTimeout: 10s

-3. Run the following command to recreate all of the pods named kube-proxy-worker.
+3. Run the following commands to recreate all pods named kube-proxy-worker.

 kubectl -n kube-system get pod -o wide | grep kube-proxy-worker

-2. Run the following command to delete all of the pods that are returned in the preceding step.
-Then, the system recreates the pods named kube-proxy-worker.
+2. Run the following command to delete the pods that you found in the previous step.
+The system automatically recreates the pods named kube-proxy-worker.

 kubectl -n kube-system delete pod <kube-proxy-worker-****>

-Replace <kube-proxy-worker-****> with the name of a pod that is returned in the preceding step.
+Replace <kube-proxy-worker-****> with the names of the pods that you found in the previous step.

 1. Run the following command to install ipvsadm.

-ipvsadm is a tool that you can use to manage IPVS.
+ipvsadm is a management tool for the IPVS module.
 For more information, see ipvsadm.

-If the third value in the output is 10, the timeout period of UDP sessions is changed.
+If the third number in the output is 10, the UDP timeout for the IPVS cluster is successfully changed.

-After the timeout period of UDP sessions is changed, wait at least 5 minutes before you proceed.
+After the change is successful, wait at least five minutes before you proceed with the next step.

 sudo yum install -y ipvsadm